 - Divide 18 grams by 4 = 4.5 teaspoons

 Still think it’s a healthy option?
-I usually recommend staying below 10 grams of sugar for a yogurt, so at the very least you could have half of the yogurt as a snack.
+As a nutrition professional, I recommend staying below 10 grams of sugar for a serving of yogurt.

 It’s also important to note that added sugar has many names depending on where it came from and how it’s made.
-Check for ingredients ending in “ose”–that’s the chemical name for many types of sugars, such as fructose, maltose, and dextrose.
+Check for ingredients ending in “ose” as that is the chemical name for many types of sugars, such as fructose, maltose, and dextrose.
 Here is a list of common types of sugars: